SmarterApp/RDW_Documentation/deploy/Deprovisioning.AWS.md

 There are many AWS resources associated with a Redis cluster including parameter groups, security groups, subnet groups, etc. It is a good idea to capture information about these resources before deleting the cluster.

-> **Terminology Note:** in AWS Redis is presented as a replication group (which they call a "Cluster") that contains multiple clusters (which they call "Nodes").
+> **Terminology Note:** The AWS Redis console and command-line use different terminology.
+In the console a "Cluster" contains multiple "Nodes".
+In the CLI a "Replication Group" contains multiple "Clusters".
 Bit confusing.

 1. [ ] Capture information about the cluster.
 Note there will typically be a single replication group with multiple clusters, e.g.
     ```bash